Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that Middle School: My Brother Is a Big, Fat Liar is the third book in James Patterson and Chris Tebbetts' Middle School series.
-Here the focus is on the experience of Rafe's little sister Georgia at the same school Rafe was expelled from in Middle School: The Worst Years of My Life.
+Parents need to know that Middle School: My Brother Is a Big, Fat Liar is the third book in James Patterson's Middle School series.
+Here, his co-author is Lisa Papademetriou, and the focus is on the experience of Rafe's little sister Georgia at the same school Rafe was expelled from in Middle School: The Worst Years of My Life.
 Georgia encounters bullies in the form of three mean girl "princesses" as well as Miller the (mini) Killer (younger brother of Rafe's nemesis) and teachers who are out to get her just because she's related to Rafe.
 In the end, though, she makes two good friends and discovers the meaning of friendship.
 She also discovers that her annoying big brother is not that bad.
 The story touches on topics such as dementia and adoption, but they're not explored in depth.
 The humor in both the writing and Laura Park's illustrations will appeal to fans of Dear Dumb Diary and Diary of a Wimpy Kid.
 Not a lot to chew on, but the story deals with issues important to middle schoolers.
 A good choice for reluctant readers.

 What's the story?